redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 3. Update the data.json file under `<<Project Root>>/data/home/` for home page customizations
 4. Update the data.json file under `<<Project Root>>/data/tech-radar/` for tech-radar page customization
 5. Perform a s2i deployment to rhdh namespace

+> ❗NOTE: if you prefer (or if you can't use build the image inside Openshift) you can build the image locally (using Podman or Docker) and then push it to any Enterprise private Registry (eg. Quay).
+> ❗If your Constainer Registry is insecure (uses a self-signed Certificate), please refer to this guide in the Openshift Docs: https://docs.openshift.com/container-platform/4.10/openshift_images/image-configuration.html

 6. Edit the existing logo-secret for homepage/tech-radar customization
    > Note : Add the following keys to `logo-secret`
      ```yaml